 The 2022 LCMS was undertaken using a sample of 420 EAs.
-All households were explicitly stratified into groups based on the scale of their agricultural activities (in rural areas) and type of residential area (in urban areas), respectively.
+All households were explicitly stratified into groups based on the scale of their agricultural activities (in rural areas) and cost of residential area (in urban areas), respectively.
 Rural households were classified as Small, Medium, Large scale farming and Non-agriculture households.
 In case of households residing in urban areas, the Survey adopted the classification system used by the Local authorities (Low, Medium and High-cost residential areas).

-The survey was designed to cover a representative sample of at least 8,400 non-institutionalized private households residing in both rural and urban parts of the country.
+The survey was designed to cover a representative sample of at least 8,400 non-institutionalized private households residing both in rural and urban areas.
 The sample was intended to give reliable estimates at national, rural/urban and provincial levels.